March is National Nutrition Month

 Snacking can make or break a healthy eating routine.
 Healthy snacking can sustain your energy levels between meals and prevent you from overindulging.

-When snacking, Meert recommends mixing two or more food groups.
+When snacking, Johnston recommends mixing two or more food groups.
 Vegetables and peanut butter, fruit and cheese, or yogurt with seeds and granola are all great ways to pair foods for a healthy snack.
 Additionally, a light snack between lunch and dinner will reduce overeating at night, which is a common problem.

 Watch Your Sugar Intake